Vegan Meal Prep Breakfast Ideas

 Get the recipe

-Quick and Easy Chickpea Scramble
+Easy Vegan Chickpea Scramble (with Whole Chickpeas)

 A white, rimmed bowl has been filled with a bed of cooked rice and a scrambled chickpea mixture, then sprinkled with bright green parsley.